opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

 1. As a user, I should be able to archive an existing report. (p2)
 1. As a user, I should be able to downlaod available report files (PDF, PNG, CSV, Excel, etc)
 1. As a user, I should be able to copy the permalink to a report source.
+1. As a user, I should be able to view the report shared with me via email as an embedded HTML.

 ##### Sharing or archiving an existing report
 1. As a report owner, I should be able to share or archive a report.